NXT TakeOver: Portland: Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's NXT brand held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
 Announced during TakeOver: WarGames on November 23, 2019, TakeOver: Portland was scheduled as the 28th NXT TakeOver event and the first to be held on a Sunday—TakeOver events prior were all held on Saturdays.
 The event was held on February 16, 2020, at the Moda Center and was named after the venue's city of Portland, Oregon.
+Tickets went on sale on December 20 through Ticketmaster.

 Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 In March 2019, Tommaso Ciampa had to relinquish the NXT Championship due to having to undergo neck surgery that would put him out of action for at least six months.
 Adam Cole would win the title at TakeOver: XXV that June.
 Ciampa then made his return on the October 2 episode of NXT, confronting Cole, and wanting a match for the title.
 At TakeOver: WarGames the following month, Team Ciampa defeated Cole's team, The Undisputed Era (Cole, Bobby Fish, Kyle O'Reilly, and Roderick Strong), in a WarGames match, with Ciampa pinning Cole.
 Over the coming weeks, Ciampa continued to set his sights on the NXT Championship, and a contract signing for the title match took place on the January 29, 2020, episode, where Ciampa fought off interference from The Undisputed Era, and sent Cole through the table, which he spray-painted.
 Ciampa then signed the contract, making the match official for TakeOver: Portland.

 On the January 15 episode of NXT, Bianca Belair won a women's battle royal to earn an NXT Women's Championship match against Rhea Ripley at TakeOver: Portland.

 On the October 2 episode of NXT, Finn Bálor made his return to NXT, confronting Adam Cole after the latter's title defense.
 Three weeks later, after the NXT North American Championship match, Bálor, Johnny Gargano, and Ciampa stared down The Undisputed Era (Adam Cole, Bobby Fish, Kyle O'Reilly, and NXT North American Champion Roderick Strong) when Bálor attacked Gargano, leading to The Undisputed Era attacking Ciampa.
 Afterwards, Bálor continued his attack on Gargano, performing a DDT onto the entrance ramp, putting him out of action.
 Gargano then returned on the December 18 episode, causing Bálor to lose his NXT Championship match.
 Three weeks later, Gargano addressed what Bálor was capable of when Bálor interrupted.
 Bálor told Gargano that if he wanted the moment, he would get it at TakeOver: Portland, if he could make it there.
 The match was made official the following week.